 The folk boom of the late 1950s and early 1960s helped create a tremendous demand for acoustic guitars.
 The Limelighters, the Weavers, the Kingston Trio and other vocal groups built their sound around traditional stringed instruments: guitar, banjo and bass.
 The music was simple and compelling.
 The songs and the message were firmly in the tradition of Woody Guthrie and the common folk of the American landscape.
 The blues, sharecropper work songs, union songs, immigrant songs and all manner of stories and tales that articulated our everyday lives.
-It was music of the common folk – Folk Music.
+It was music of the common folk; Folk Music.

 You didn’t need a Big Band, an auditorium or a record company to be relevant.
 All that was needed was a guitar, a good tune and a creative thought.
 For many, the guitar was enough.
 There were hundreds of traditional songs and tunes that had been made available by the Lomax family.
 The recordings they made around the country offered a window into the hearts and minds of musicians from all walks of life.
 The songs and recordings gave a voice to people who were otherwise lost to American society – they were too obscure, downtrodden, ignored or forgotten.
 The remarkable recordings filed with the Library of Congress by the Lomax family demonstrated that the human condition is common to all people, from all backgrounds and all walks of life.
 There were songs from Southern prisons, sharecroppers, immigrant laborers, miners, Black work songs, union organizing songs, traditional songs, new songs, songs of heartache, heroism and defeat.

 The songs were there and ready to be delivered to the public by anyone with a guitar and voice.
-The traditional songs were so effective in delivering messages in very human terms that new singer-songwriters began to pop up with songs of current issues: the Vietnam conflict, nuclear proliferation, unionization, corruption, greed, blind conformity, social injustice, pollution, etc. The genre allowed public discourse and affected the body politic by humor, sincerity and entertainment.
+The traditional songs were so effective in delivering messages in very human terms that new singer-songwriters began to pop up with songs about current issues: the Vietnam conflict, nuclear proliferation, unionization, corruption, greed, blind conformity, social injustice, pollution, etc. The genre allowed public discourse and affected the body politic by humor, sincerity and entertainment.

-Pete Seeger, Bob Dylan, Joan Baez, Ritchie Havens, Peter, Paul & Mary, Tom Rush, and dozens of others emerged from the Beat Generation with current Folk songs.
+Pete Seeger, Bob Dylan, Joan Baez, Ritchie Havens, Peter, Paul and Mary, Tom Rush, and dozens of others emerged from the Beat Generation with current Folk songs.
 The music was accessible, meaningful and real.
 All you needed was a guitar and a desire to be part of a growing movement.

 Acoustic guitars flew off the music store walls.
 The major manufacturers couldn’t keep up with demand.
 Harmony, Gibson, Guild and Martin responded by ramping up production as fast as they could.
 It wasn’t nearly enough.
 Predictably, the manufacturers began to cut corners and simplify the designs to make production easier and faster.
 The quality of the instruments began to suffer.